Even the Rain: Plot

 As the crew begins to wrap up the film, the exasperation of the natives intensifies.
-They begin to consider fighting for their rights to water by creating a riot and protesting in the streets.
-All these efforts are led by none other than Daniel, who despite being asked to lay low and even paid for his cooperation to film the movie smoothly, continues to protest.
-Costa reaches his breaking point with Daniel when after going to a protest he gets beaten by the police.
-He decides to try to bribe Daniel to stop going, offering him several thousand dollars to stay silent for a few weeks.
-Daniel agrees, accepting the money, but spends it on funding the protesters and remains involved, eventually becoming bloodied and imprisoned.
+They begin to consider fighting for their rights to water by protesting in the streets.
+All these efforts are led by Daniel, who, despite being asked to lie low in exchange for a bigger pay, continues to protest.
+Costa reaches his breaking point with Daniel when the latter gets beaten by the police during the riots.
+He tries to bribe Daniel, offering him several thousand dollars to stay silent for a few weeks.
+Daniel accepts the money but uses it to fund the protesters and remains involved, eventually becoming imprisoned.
 Sebastián experiences moral conflict and begins to doubt the likelihood of the film's completion, but is reassured by Costa, who bribes the police for Daniel's temporary release to film a key scene, in which Colón and his conquistadors execute Hatuey and his rebels.
-Upon this scene's completion, the police arrive in the Bolivian jungle and detain Daniel again, but are besieged by the film's extras which allows Daniel to escape.
+Upon this scene's completion, the police arrive and detain Daniel again, but are besieged by the film's extras, who allow him to escape.

-That night, when actors Juan and Alberto see the latest news reports showing violence in Cochabamba, they become so worried that they demand to leave.
-Sebastián begs them to stay and they agree begrudgingly.
-The next day, as the cast and crew prepare to depart for filming, Costa is met by Daniel's wife, Teresa, who desperately implores him to assist her in finding her daughter Belén, who has disappeared into the protests and is reportedly wounded and needing hospitalization.
+That night, actors Juan and Alberto see the news reports of violence in Cochabamba and become worried, demanding to leave.
+Sebastián begs them to stay, and they agree begrudgingly.
+The next day, as the cast and crew prepare to depart for filming, Costa is met by Daniel's wife, Teresa, who implores him to assist her in finding Belén, who has disappeared into the protests and is reportedly wounded and in need of hospitalization.
 Despite Costa trying to turn her down he is eventually won over by Teresa's persistence, and despite Sebastián's equally impassioned insistence against it, he leaves with her.

-Riding through the streets of Cochabamba, Costa sees the damage done to the streets and the city itself, finally realizing the seriousness of the situation that he and his crew have just stumbled upon.
+Riding through the streets of Cochabamba, Costa sees the damage done to the city, finally realizing the seriousness of their current situation.

-After Costa and Teresa's obstacle-laden drive through riotous Cochabamba, Belén's life is saved, but her leg is badly injured and may never fully heal.
-Meanwhile, the rest of the crew is stopped by a military blockade and all except Antón leave Sebastián to journey home.
+After Costa and Teresa's obstacle-laden drive, Belén's life is saved, but her leg is badly injured and may never fully heal.
+Meanwhile, the rest of the crew is stopped by a military blockade, and all except Antón leave Sebastián to journey home.
 The revolution ends shortly thereafter with the departure of the multinational water company, but Cochabamba is left in ruins from the conflict.
 Costa expresses hope that the film will be finished after all, and Daniel emotionally presents him with a vial of Bolivian water in appreciation for saving his daughter.